gauravacad/VSDBabySoC/README.md

   1. [Here](https://github.com/vsdip/rvmyth_avsdpll_interface) is the repo we used as a reference to model the PLL
   2. [Here](https://github.com/vsdip/rvmyth_avsddac_interface) is the repo we used as a reference to model the DAC

-**CAUTION:** In the beginning of the project, we get our verilog model of the PLL from [here](https://github.com/vsdip/rvmyth_avsdpll_interface).
+**NOTE:** We get our verilog model of the PLL from [here](https://github.com/vsdip/rvmyth_avsdpll_interface).
 However, by proceeding the project to the physical design flow we realize that this model needs a little changes to become sufficient for a real IP core.
 So we changed it a little and created a new model named `AVSDPLL` based on [this](https://github.com/lakshmi-sathi/avsdpll_1v8) IP.

+### Popular SoCs You Might Know
+- **VSD**: VSDSquadron PRO, VSDSquadron Ultra (MAde in India with C-DAC’s VEGA Processor),  Mini/ FM boards.
+- **Apple A-Series**: Powers iPhones and iPads.
+- **Qualcomm Snapdragon**: Found in many Android phones.
+- **Samsung Exynos**: Built for Samsung devices.
+- **NVIDIA Tegra**: Powers devices like the Nintendo Switch.
 -